 In February 2014, SOS Children's Villages Norway released a video featuring 'Johannes', an unaccompanied boy freezing at a bus stop.
-The video was viewed more than 14 million times in under two months, raising awareness and funds for warm winter coats for thousands of internally displaced children in Syria.
+The video was viewed more raising awareness and funds for warm winter coats for thousands of internally displaced children in Syria.